-Computing Services can provide assistance with deletion tools to ensure the secure erasure of data from computers and other digital storage.
+The Digital, Data and Technology Group can provide assistance with deletion tools to ensure the secure erasure of data from computers and other digital storage.

 Digital recording equipment loaned from the Audio Visual Unit undergoes a hard reformat once it is returned.
 The data on the memory card is deleted and overwritten, and the table of contents removed.